wallarm/product-documentation/docs/latest/installation/connectors/mulesoft.md

     If the Wallarm node mode is set to [blocking](../../admin-en/configure-wallarm-mode.md) and the traffic flows in-line, the request will also be blocked.

-## Updating and uninstalling
+## Upgrading and uninstalling

-To update the deployed Wallarm policy, follow these steps:
+To upgrade the deployed Wallarm policy to a [newer version](code-bundle-inventory.md#mulesoft), follow these steps:

+1. Download the updated Wallarm policy and upload it to Mulesoft Exchange, as described in [Step 2](#2-obtain-and-upload-the-wallarm-policy-to-mulesoft-exchange).
+1. Once the new version appears in Exchange, go to **API Manager** → your API → **Policies** → Wallarm policy → **Edit configuration** → **Advanced options** and choose the new policy version from the dropdown.
+1. If the new version introduces additional parameters, provide the necessary values.

+    For example, if upgrading from 2.x to 3.x:

+    * **Host expression**: use the default value `#[attributes.headers['x-forwarded-host']]` unless specific changes are needed.
+    * **IP expression**: use the default value `#[attributes.headers['x-forwarded-for']]` unless specific changes are needed.
+1. Save changes.

+If the Wallarm policy is applied as an automated policy, direct upgrades may not be possible.
+In such cases, remove the current policy and reapply the new version manually.

-1. Remove the currently deployed Wallarm policy using the **Remove policy** option in either the automated policy list or the list of policies applied to an individual API.
+To uninstall the Wallarm policy, use the **Remove policy** option in either the automated policy list or the list of policies applied to an individual API.
-1. Add the new policy following the steps 2-3 above.
-1. Restart attached applications in the **Runtime Manager** to apply new policy.

-To uninstall the policy, simply perform the first step of the update process.

 ## Troubleshooting